tascli/tascli/README.md

 ![](https://github.com/tascli/tascli/raw/master/images/tascli.png)

 ## Description
-Tascli is an open-source task-manager like [monday.com](https://www.monday.com), but for command line nerds.
+Tascli is an open-source task-manager like [monday.com](https://www.monday.com), but for command line lovers.

 ## Install

+### Classic:

+#### Windows:

+1. Download the [tascli.exe](https://github.com/tascli/tascli/raw/master/dist/tascli.exe) and drag it where ever you like
+2. Open the cmd and type: setx PATH "PATH TO YOUR DOWNLOADED .EXE"
+3. Done 😀

+#### Linux:

+1. Download tascli and drag it where ever you like
+2. Open the terminal and type: echo 'export PATH="PATH TO YOUR DOWNLOADED FILE"' >> ~/.bashrc
+3. Done 😎

+### Node.js

-You have installed [nodejs](https://www.nodejs.org) to run tascli
+You need to have installed [nodejs](https://nodejs.org) to run tascli

 Using [npm](https://www.npmjs.org) / [yarn](https://yarnpkg.com/):